BelgianGuyWithALaser/Generic-cr20pro-marlin-builds/README.md

 Measure your BL-touch offsets, you will need to fill these in the code. (search for NOZZLE_TO_PROBE_OFFSET in config.h) hit recompile.

 place the .bin file Location at : SKR"Version"\Marlin-bugfix-2.0.x\.pio\build\LPC176X on your SD-card and boot up.
 You should see the BL-touch do a self test, the scvreen should light up. and you should see the marlin bootscreen.

-DO NOT HOME ANY AXIS YET.
-Move your bed and X-carry away from the endstops. connect with pronterface (or octoprint or cura or anything with a terminal) Send a M119 and see what the results are from the endstops. (https://marlinfw.org/docs/gcode/M119.html) X and Y should mention open. if they mention triggered you would need to invert that in the firmware. (search for X_MIN_ENDSTOP_INVERTING and invert which one mentions triggered)
+DO NOT HOME ANY AXIS YET. (send M502 followed by M500.
+Load in your bl-touch offsets and save them in your eeprom) Move your bed and X-carry away from the endstops. connect with pronterface (or octoprint or cura or anything with a terminal) Send a M119 and see what the results are from the endstops. (https://marlinfw.org/docs/gcode/M119.html) X and Y should mention open. if they mention triggered you would need to invert that in the firmware. (search for X_MIN_ENDSTOP_INVERTING and invert which one mentions triggered)